transloadit/node-sdk/README.md

 ## Contributing

 We'd be happy to accept pull requests.
 If you plan on working on something big, please first drop us a line!

-### Building

-The SDK is written in ES6, but the ES5 JavaScript it generates is committed back into the repository so people can use this module without a ES6 dependency.
-If you want to work on the source, please do so in `./src` and type: `npm run build` or `npm run test` (also builds first).
-Please don't edit generated JavaScript in `./lib`!

 ### Testing